p-martinho/Enumeration/README.md

 ![Swagger sample 2](./samples/Enumeration.SwaggerGen.Sample/Samples/Swagger-sample-2.png)

 # Disclaimer
-While the enumeration class is a good alternative to `enum` type, it is more complex and also .NET doesn't handle is as it handles `enum` (eg. JSON serialization, model binding, etc.), requiring custom code.
+While the enumeration class is a good alternative to `enum` type, it is more complex and also .NET doesn't handle it as it handles `enum` (eg. JSON serialization, model binding, etc.), requiring custom code.
 Please, be aware that enumeration class may not fit your needs.

 # References